1 When I resolv'd to watch my thoughts,

 A wretched stranger here below.

-XIII.
-O spare me, and my strength restore,
+13 O spare me, and my strength restore,

-E'er my few hasty minutes flee;
+Ere my few hasty minutes flee;

 And when my days on earth are o'er,

-Let me for ever dwell with thee.
+Let me for ever dwell with Thee.